rachdocx/LFA-FMI-2025/README.md

 **Limbaje Formale si Automate/Computing Theory**

-This repository contains coursework, lab exercises, and research projects developed during the Formal Languages and Automata course at the University of Bucharest.
+This repository contains coursework, lab exercises, and research projects developed during the Computing Theory course.
 It includes implementations in Python and C++, covering topics such as regular expressions, finite automata, grammars, and Turing machines.

 ---